kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

 ### Scenario warm-up

 Use warm-up for warming up NBomber itself and target system.
+Warm-up will just simply start a scenario with a specified duration.

 ```fsharp
 Scenario.withWarmUpDuration(seconds 30)